-- Who is going to lead the sessions? - Who is going to coordinate the course (administration!)? - Who is going to have pastoral oversight? - AV equipment and other practical considerations (for example diverse ability access?).
+- Who is going to lead the sessions? - Who is going to coordinate the course (administration!)? - Who is going to have pastoral oversight? - AV equipment and other practical considerations (for example diverse ability access?)

-Get in touch with the Lay Ministry Team at an early stage - they may be able to help you work through some of these questions.
+Get in touch with Parish Support at an early stage - they may be able to help you work through some of these questions.